 Aggression is a complex social behavior that is influenced by numerous genetic and environmental factors.
 Neither the genes underlying this behavior nor its neurobiological mechanism(s) are very well worked out.
 Much of the aggressive behavior observed in nature is directed towards animals of the same species, so-called intraspecific aggression, and revolves around competition for limited resources in the environment, food and mating partners.
-Most if not all animals show some form of aggression which suggests that the fundamental aspects of aggressive behavior may well be conserved throughout the animal kingdom.
-Even though aggression is a normal behavior necessary for animals to successfully compete and contribute to the survival of the animal and the species, aggression can also take on pathological forms.
+Most if not all animals show some form of aggression which suggests that the fundamental aspects of aggressive behavior necessary for animals to successfully compete and contribute to the survival of the animal and the species, aggression can also take on pathological forms.
 Numerous human diseases are characterized by an aggression component.